 These conversations are also the core of many of our we-magazines.
 Together with Bea Gschwend and Dominik Wind I founded we-magazine in 2007 – long before the mainstream finally discovered WE as a megatrend.
 The idea behind we-magazine is most aptly described as being dedicated to the “empowerment of the many given to us by the Internet”.
 WE stands for COMMUNITY and we look at the impact the Internet with all its complexity and connectedness has or had on a specific ecosystem.
 And on what is lacking.
 WE don’t create communities for communities` sake – we’d rather look how communities embedded in a greater WE can learn to thrive.

 we-magazine is read in more than 100 countries and parts of it are very often translated into Arabic and Chinese.
 All content is shared under a creative commons license!

 Read our latest edition right here:

 You will find more media coverage of this project here.
 It is quite unique how this took off.
-Currently we are working on replicating the model in various other places.

 Older work: whoiswho.de

 whoiswho.de was a publishing house founded in 1994 together with Ingo Braun, then of kulturbox.de and Thomas Pflanz.
 It was an internet platform connecting up thousands of internet companies across German-speaking countries and one of the very first cross-media-projects (Internet, books, CD-Roms) in Germany.
 In 1996 the team parted company and for more than 10 years afterwards I worked alone on whoiswho.de, establishing it as “the place to be” in the German-speaking internet. whoiswho.de published close to 50 books and CD-ROMs.
 In late 2006 I sold off parts of it and finally in early 2010 I sold the domains whois.de and whoiswho.de.